Policy Number: 5-002

 Minors in LaboratoriesUF Youth ActivityParents, Guardians, Teachers, Chaperones• Registration

-• Training (for UF Personnel)
+• Trainings (for UF Personnel)

 • Parental Consent/Liability Waiver